 It is important to relax, keep as still as possible, and to avoid talking or reading while you wait as these activities will affect the radiotracer uptake in the brain and have an impact on the resultant scan.

-You will be asked to go to the toilet before having the scan, so there isn't a normal collection of the radiotracer in the bladder, which might obscure surrounding structures.
+You will be asked to go to the toilet before having the scan, so there is not a normal collection of the radiotracer in the bladder, which might obscure surrounding structures.

 The scan

-During the scan, you lie on a flat bed that’s moved into the centre of the large, cylindrical scanner.
+During the scan, you will lie on a flatbed that is moved into the centre of the large, cylindrical scanner.

 You must stay still while the scan takes place.